vertcoin-project/VertDocs/docs/Wallets/Hardware-Wallets.md

 At the moment, the only Hardware Wallet that supports Vertcoin is [Ledger](https://www.ledgerwallet.com/).
 Ledger has detailed instructions to set it up properly, and the wallet interface is in a simple Chrome app.
 Similarly to the other wallets, Ledger will have you write down a 24 word seed phrase that you must keep in a safe place in the event that you lose the device.

 !!!warning "Seed Phrase"
-    If you get a Ledger device, make sure it is from a trusted retailer.
-There have been instances of people purchasing devices with pre-generated seed phrases and had their funds stolen.
-If you believe your device may had been tampered with, or if it comes with pre-generated seed words, **reset the device in order to generate a new private key and seed phrase before sending any funds.**
+    Make sure you purchase your Ledger from a trusted retailer.
+People have had their funds stolen due to using pre-generated seed phrases that came with it from unauthorized resellers.
+If you believe your device may have been tampered with, or if it comes with a pre-generated seed phrase, **reset the device in order to generate a new private key and seed phrase before sending any funds.**

 ## Trezor